razeenwasif/Machine_Learning/Prism/README.md

 ```bash
 docker compose -f docker-compose.recordlinkage.yml build
 ```
-The image bootstraps the full RAPIDS stack defined in `ml-rl-cuda12.yml` so the CLI runs with NVIDIA acceleration out of the box.
+The image bootstraps the RAPIDS stack defined in `docker/conda-recordlinkage.yml` so the CLI runs with NVIDIA acceleration out of the box.

 **Run the pipeline**
 ```bash